 Toronto Lit Up is a three year initiative, spearheaded by the Toronto Arts Council and IFOA, designed to spotlight Toronto’s writers and empower local artists with career-building opportunities.

-Diana is a first year MFA student in the University of Guelph's Creative Writing program.
-She writes fiction and non-fiction.
+Diana Biacora is an MFA candidate in the University of Guelph's Creative Writing Program.
+She writes fiction and creative non-fiction.
 She lives and writes in Toronto.

 Nicole Chin is the author of the House of Anansi Press Digital Short, “Shooting the Bitch”, which received the McIllquham Foundation Prize for best original short story.
 Her work has appeared in Joyland Magazine, Room Magazine, The Puritan, Found Press and others.
 She has been long-listed for the House of Anansi Broken Social Scene Short Story Contest and was the recipient of the Helen Richards Campbell Memorial Award.

-As a writer, Simone Dalton is grappling with the chaos of her relatively new ‘wokeness.’
-She is learning how to bring this reality forth on the page as a student in the University of Guelph’s Creative Writing MFA program.
+Simone Dalton is grappling with the chaos of her relatively new ‘wokeness’ as a writer.
+She is learning to bring this reality forth on the page as a student in the University of Guelph’s Creative Writing MFA program.
 Simone was born and raised in Trinidad and Tobago.

 Doyali Islam is the winner of Arc Poetry Magazine’s 2016 Poem of the Year Contest, and other poems can be found through CBC’s Sunday Edition and in Kenyon Review Online and The Fiddlehead.
 Her current poetry manuscript is the formally-innovative and lyrical heft and sing, which contains her ‘split sonnets’, ‘double sonnets’, and ‘parallel poems’.